stv976/ascii2bin/README.md

   * Run the make command to build anything the Professor is providing to you, like test cases.
   * Introduce ascii2bin.c to your local repo
   * Commit ascii2bin.c to your local repo
+  * Push this version to the remote repo

 To recap:
 ```